syedj25/meso-4/README.md

 Source Code YouTube video: https://www.youtube.com/watch?v=kYeLBZMTLjk

+## Abstract
+Deepfake technology poses significant challenges for digital forensics, as it enables the creation of highly realistic fake media that can confuse investigations and compromise the reliability of evidence.
+This study examines the application of Artificial Intelligence (AI) and Machine Learning (ML) methods to detect deepfake images in forensic settings.
+We used the Meso-4 Convolutional Neural Network (CNN), which is a compact design designed for identifying face alterations, and tested it on a set of real and edited images gathered from real videos and Deepfake videos.
+The process included preparing the data, training the model, and checking how well it performs to measure accuracy and how well it holds up.
+The results show that the Meso-4 model works well in telling the difference between real and fake images, showing its value as a useful tool for forensic experts.
+These results emphasize the need to include AI-based tools in forensic processes to better confirm evidence and reduce the risks from fake media.
+Future research will aim to improve the model’s ability to detect high-quality images and make it more resistant to attempts to fool it.

 ## 🛠️ Tools for Installation
 Make sure you have the following installed before running the project: